All Mortgage Questions

 Can I avoid manual underwriting by improving my credit score?

 In some cases, yes.
 If your file received a Refer finding due to a thin credit file or borderline score, adding tradelines or raising the score through utilization reduction might produce an Approve finding on resubmission.
-However, if the Refer is driven by a bankruptcy waiting period or structural income issue, improving the score won't change the AUS finding.
+However, if the Refer is driven by a bankruptcy waiting period, structural income issue, or insufficient tradelines, improving the score alone may not change the AUS finding.

 Are manual underwriting rates higher?

-The rate itself is not higher because of manual underwriting.
-The rate is driven by credit score, LTV, and loan type.
-What manual underwriting may affect is which lenders will take the file at all, since some lenders do not accept manual submissions.
-This is another area where a broker with multiple lender relationships has an advantage over a single-bank borrower.
+The interest rate itself is not higher because of manual underwriting.
+Rates are driven by credit score, LTV, and loan type regardless of underwriting pathway.
+What manual underwriting may affect is which lenders will accept the file at all, since some lenders do not underwrite manual submissions.
+This is where a broker with relationships across 100+ lenders has a significant advantage over a borrower who can only access one retail bank.

 Ready to Apply in Bakersfield?